pdeschen/wuff-wiki/plugin.xml-for-eclipse-bundle.md

-We already learned what [default plugin.xml](Default-plugin.xml) is.
+We already learned what [default "plugin.xml"](Default-plugin.xml) is.
 Now we will program "plugin.xml" for Eclipse bundle.

 ### Create "build.gradle"